ess-pee/qsar-model-slp/README.md

 Plot 5: Depicting a confusion matrix, demonstrating high accuracy despite a lightweight architecture
 </div>

 During validation, the model achieved an average accuracy of approximately 85% across multiple iterations, outperforming traditional methods such as Random Forests and SVMs.
-Compared to Decision Trees and SVMs, this model demonstrates remarkable predictive capability, highlighting the importance of effective data processing in enhancing performance [1][2].
+Compared to Decision Trees, SVMs, Partial Least Squares Descriminant Analysis, and Graph Convolutional Networks, this model demonstrates remarkable predictive capability, highlighting the importance of effective data processing in enhancing performance [1][2][3][4].

 However, its accuracy remains below that of advanced architectures like Deep Neural Networks (DNNs) and Graph Neural Networks (GNNs).
 These modern architectures can perform end-to-end classification from raw SMILES, eliminating the need for handcrafted descriptors.
 Despite their strengths, DNNs and GNNs face challenges in regulatory contexts.
 Their black-box nature complicates explainability, a critical requirement for regulatory authorities.
 Additionally, Quantitative Structure-Activity Relationship (QSAR) datasets are often sparse, and DNNs typically require large datasets to achieve optimal performance, which are frequently unavailable in this domain.